jonathanhliu21/COM-Server/docs/server/server-api.md

     is the Unix epoch time that the message was received and "data" (string, null) is the data that was processed.
 If nothing was received, then "data" and "timestamp" would be None/null.
+- `400 Bad Request`:
+    - `{"message": "Not registered; only one connection at a time"}` if `has_register_recall` is True and the user has not registered by going to the /register endpoint

 ```txt
 /receive/all